Global Esports vs ZETA DIVISION - VCT Pacific Kickoff: Predictions, where to watch, and more

 - Carlos "Carlao" Mohn (Head Coach)

 Readers can watch the match on the official YouTube and Twitch channels of VCT Pacific.
-The series will take place on February 17 at 2 am PDT / 11 am CET / 3:30 pm IST / 6 pm SGT / 7 pm KST.
-Here are the links:
+The series will take place on February 21 at 2 am PDT / 11 am CET / 3:30 pm IST / 6 pm SGT / 7 pm KST.

 - Global Esports vs ZETA DIVISION on Twitch: Watch here